 The 20th century was one big attempt to reduce human behaviour down to some causal element which is not the free willing and freely acting human being herself.
 In the first half of the century, it was our psychic development in the early childhood, especially sexual.
 In the second half, it was our biology, especially our brains.
 And that narrative still continues.
 Now it’s our genes.
 Yes, we may think we are free to choose, and we may think we have such a thing as mind, but in reality, we’re just a bunch of chemicals, neurons, brains states, genes, and what have you.

 Not that long ago the Sibelius Academy organized a symposium “Brains, Music & Education”.
-The event collected some of the best experts in the field of brain researchers from Germany and Finland.
+The event collected some of the best experts in the field of brain research from Germany and Finland.
 They were supposed to tell the audience what brain research has to offer for music study in its various forms.
 I assume that the topic is of interest to us sound lovers too, hence the brief summary below.

 After having heard the presentations, it was crystal clear to everybody that purely from a methodological point of view brain research has taken big steps forward in the course of past two or three decades.
 Instead of one monitoring channel and heavy machinery, there are now fancy looking measurement devices with 306 channels looking deep down into the human brains.
 The two currently most important methods are the functional magnetic resonance imaging (fMRI) and magneto-encephalography (MEG).
-These measurement techniques make every nook of the brains visible in a millimetre-scale and, according to neuro-scientists, in a non-invasive way (this latter is a bit hard to swallow given that the study objects sit their head in a big cask).
+These measurement techniques make every nook of the brains visible in a millimeter-scale and, according to neuro-scientists, in a non-invasive way (this latter is a bit hard to swallow given that the study objects sit their head in a big cask).

 No matter how accurate the spatial information on the location of the brains activity is, it really has turned out to be inadequate for many applications.
 Therefore, the brains scanning devices have also become more and more accurate in terms of the time scale with which they measure brains activity, their temporal resolution now being in a millisecond-range.
 Probably more.